 Keto Hummus

-A low carb hummus that tastes & looks just like REAL hummus
+A low-carb hummus that tastes & looks just like REAL hummus

-This keto hummus recipe ingeniously substitutes chickpeas with the low carb legume, lupini beans, resulting in a dip that mimics the authentic flavor and texture of traditional hummus.
+This keto hummus recipe ingeniously substitutes chickpeas with the low-carb legume, lupini beans, resulting in a dip that mimics the authentic flavor and texture of traditional hummus.

 This keto hummus recipe introduces a brilliant twist by using lupini beans as a substitute for chickpeas replicating the flavor and mouthfeel of the infamous Middle Eastern dip.
 Lupini beans closely resemble chickpeas making them an ideal choice.
-Unlike other low carb hummus recipes that rely on cauliflower, zucchini or artichokes, this lupin bean based version maintains the authentic hummus experience when paired with your favorite crackers, chips, bread or vegetables.
+Unlike other low-carb hummus recipes that rely on cauliflower, zucchini or artichokes, this lupin bean based version maintains the authentic hummus experience when paired with your favorite crackers, chips, bread or vegetables.
+Thick hummus in a white bowl served with sweet peppers, cucumber and carrot and topped with parsley.

 Is hummus keto?